Black Lives Matter Global Network Foundation: 501(c)(3) transparency, tax concerns, and New Impact Partners allegations

 On February 4, a day after the Examiner reported BLMGN was still accepting donations in states where it was forbidden to do so, BLMGN's fundraising pages on ActBlue were no longer available.
 BLMGN stated it had enacted a "compliance council" to right itself after the accusations leveled in the Washington Examiner report.
 The Examiner also stated that [Shalomyah Bowers], one of BLMGN's two known board members, had gone "underground" by leaving an automated email stating they would be unavailable by phone or email for the first half of February.

 On February 4, Indiana Attorney General Todd Rokita told Fox News he launched an investigation into BLM to find out if the organization was a "scam."
 On February 8, Jerri Mares, spokeswoman for New Mexico Attorney General Hector Balderas, announced that the office is currently "securing compliance" with BLMGN.
 In February 2022, AmazonSmile removed BLMGNF from its website.
 BLMGNF recruited the services of high-profile Democratic lawyer Marc Elias and switched its financial reporting requirements from calendar-year to fiscal-year tracking in order to buy more time.
 The group released its financial statements and Form 990 shortly thereafter.
 According to BLMGNF, fundraising in all 50 states was relaunched on July 13, 2022, but is still unavailable on AmazonSmile.

 In September 2022, a lawsuit was filed accusing BLMGN board member Shalomyah Bowers of "syphoning" more than $10 million from donors.
 Bowers denied the accusations, calling them "harmful, divisive, and false."
 The lawsuit itself was filed by BLM Grassroots, which named BLMGNF as a co-defendant along with Bowers.
+In July 2023, the case was dismissed with Los Angeles County Superior Court Judge Stephanie Bowick stating the plaintiff's evidence "fails to establish ... that it was entitled to any of the donated funds at issue or that defendants have been enriched" and that it had sufficient standing to bring its claims.
+BLM Grassroots leader Melina Abdulla said the group was "stunned and dismayed" by the order and promised to file an immediate appeal.